 ZONE A (FRONT NET) 0 RUNS

 ZONE B (SIDE NET) 1 RUN

 ZONE C (SIDE NET) 2 RUNS

 ZONE D (BACK NET) 4 RUNS ON BOUNCE

 ZONE D (BACK NET) 6 RUNS ON FULL

 ZONE B OR C ONTO ZONE D 3 RUNS

-(See diagram on court layout at the end of the rules.)

-The scoring zone that the ball strikes first will count except for a ball coming off Zone B or C onto Zone D.

-The top net is neutral.
+Refer to the diagram at Section 2 - NZIC.
+Standards.
+The scoring zone that the ball strikes first will count with the exception of a ball coming off Zone B or C onto Zone D. The top net is neutral.
 A ball hit via the top net onto the Zone D net on the full scores 6 bonus runs for the batting side.

-- iv.
+iv.
 When a fielder causes an overthrow, (additional) physical runs will be scored when the batters cross between the batting crease and the non-striker's crease and make good their ground.
-An "overthrow" results from the deliberate effort of a fielder throwing, slapping or kicking the ball in an attempt to strike the wicket and cause a run out. - v.
-The batting team will be credited with a 2 run penalty for a "No Ball", "Wide" or "Legside". - vi.
-If the batter hits a "No Ball" into a scoring zone, the zone score will be added to the 2 run penalty, provided the batters also complete a physical run. - vii.
-Any physical runs made off a "Wide" or "Legside" will be added to the 2 run penalty. - viii.
-When the non-striker holds their crease and a bowler makes an unsuccessful mankad attempt in any over, the non-striker will be credited with 2 runs.
-(See Rule 17F v & vi)
+An "overthrow" results from the deliberate effort of a fielder throwing, flicking, slapping or kicking the ball in an attempt to strike the wicket and cause a run out.

+v.
+The batting team will be credited with a 2 run penalty for a "No Ball", "Wide" or "Legside".

+vi.
+If the batter hits a "No Ball" into a scoring zone, the zone score will be added to the 2 run penalty provided the batters also complete a physical run.

+vii.
+Any physical runs made off a "Wide" or "Legside" will be added to the 2 run penalty.